mozvik/vue-quiz/README.md

 ####
-It's retreiving JSON data from the Open Trivia Database API (https://opentdb.com/api_config.php) using Ajax requests and saves the user's high scores in the local storage.
+It's retreiving JSON data from the Open Trivia Database API (https://opentdb.com/api_config.php) using Ajax requests and saves the user's high scores to the local storage.